 - A PC running Windows 10 May 2019 Update or later.

 - If you're currently running the May 2019 Update, you will need to install the Phone Link app from the Microsoft Store.
 Any Windows version after the May 2019 Update will have the app preinstalled.

 - An Android device running Android 7.0 (Nougat) or above.

-- In the search box on the taskbar, type your phone, and then select the Your Phone app from the results.
+- In the search box on the taskbar, type Phone Link, and then select Phone Link app from the results.

 - Select Android.

 - You’ll be asked to sign into your Microsoft account (you'll need to be signed into the same Microsoft account on both your Android device and PC in order to link your devices.)

 - Once you're signed in, you'll be prompted to install or open the companion app on your Android device.
 To do this, open a web browser on your Android device and then enter the link that's displayed on your PC (aka.ms/yourpc).

 - Sign into the companion app with the same Microsoft account that you're signed in to on your PC.
 The app will then open to a screen that displays a QR code for you to scan—we'll come back to that.